IANW-Projects/toolkitICL/README.md

 ```

 Recent versions of Visual Studio should automatically detect the cmake configuration files and build
-toolkitICL automatically.
+ToolkitICL automatically.
 Otherwise `cmake-gui` can be used on Windows systems to create Visul Studio
 project files.

 In case some of the OpenCL headers are missing, they can be obtained directly from Khronos: